Free home visits

 Cochlear implants are generally safe and effective.
 However, like any surgical procedure, they do carry some risks, such as infection and bleeding.
 It is important to discuss the potential risks and benefits with a qualified healthcare provider before deciding whether a cochlear implant is right for you.

-Despite limitations in addressing complete deafness, these devices significantly enhance the quality of life for those with residual hearing.
-Leveraging advanced technology, modern hearing aids amplify sound and facilitate clearer communication, fostering greater social engagement and emotional well-being.
+Despite limitations in addressing complete deafness, hearing aids significantly enhance the quality of life for those with profound hearing loss.
+Using advanced technology, modern hearing aids amplify sound and facilitate clearer communication, offering better social engagement and emotional well-being.

-Integrated features can also cater to diverse needs, from adaptive settings for different environments to wireless connectivity, ensuring seamless interaction with modern technology.
-Emphasising accessibility and inclusivity, the continued innovation in hearing aid technology offers hope and improved communication for the deaf community, fostering a more connected and greater access to sound.
+Integrated features can also support diverse needs, from adaptive settings for different environments to wireless connectivity, ensuring seamless interaction with modern technology.

 If you would like more information regarding hearing aids for the profoundly deaf or if you have any other hearing healthcare enquiries - call us free on 0800 567 7621